tonofshell/r-crash-course/presentation_doc.md

 ## More About Arguments
 - The values stored in arguments are only available inside the function
 - Any argument with the same name of an existing variable overrides the value of the variable that already exists
-- A "default" value for an argument can be set with the `=` operator
+- An argument can be made optional by setting a "default" value with the `=` operator
 - The ellipses (`...`) operator allows unlimited additional arguments to be passed into the function

 ```r